 A few million women throughout the world die every year of strokes.
-This silent killer has many causes including hypertension, diabetes, sedentary lifestyle with no exercise, excessive junk food, smoking and alcohol.
+This silent killer has many causes including hypertension, diabetes, a sedentary lifestyle with no exercise, excessive junk food, smoking and alcohol.

-Women should follow a healthy lifestyle, and manage chronic conditions like diabetes and high blood pressure carefully with the correct treatments to reduce risk of stroke.
+Women should follow a healthy lifestyle and manage chronic conditions like diabetes and high blood pressure carefully with the correct treatments to reduce the risk of stroke.

 6. Obesity & Type 2 Diabetes